Bozar/OneMoreLevel/user/doc/styx.md

 ## Field of View and Lighthouse

 Your field of view is a rhombus area.
 Grids outside this area are invisible.
 Grids on the edge are dark grey.
 Grids inside are grey.
-Initially, you can see grids 3 steps away.
-Whenever you press Space, your sight range reduces to 2, and it will expand to 3 grids after 4 turns.
+Initially, you can see 3 grids around you.
+Whenever you press Space, your sight range reduces to 2, and it will increase to 3 grids after 3 turns.

 There is a lighthouse in the center of the map, which is shown as a digit.
 The digit is a countdown timer.
-When it reduces to 0, your sight range increases to 3 grids.
+When it reduces to 0, your sight range restores to normal.
 The lighthouse is always visible.
 It blocks movement.
 There is no water flow around it.
-Its color is dark grey when the game starts.
-Once you reach the first harbor, it turns to grey, which means you are qualified for beating the game.
+Its color is dark grey by default.
+However, if you are within 6 or fewer grids to a harbor, the lighthouse turns to grey.

 The field of view is updated once at the start of a turn.
 You cannot examine surroundings when being carried away by water flow.